nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 ## Changing Medication Illustration ##

-The list will use the FHIR Flag element of the list Resource to indicate the context of the medication of statement, in this case the first in the list will be flagged as obsolete and the second as a new medication.
+The list will use the FHIR Flag element of the List Resource to indicate the context of the MedicationStatement, in this case the first in the list will be flagged as obsolete and the second as a new medication.

 <img src="images/build/medication_change_structure.png" style="width:100%;max-width: 100%;">